Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 ### Our Pledge

-We as contributors, leaders, and maintainers pledge to make participation in our community a welcoming, respectful, and harassment-free experience for everyone, regardless of age, body size, neurodiversity, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, political affiliation, or sexual orientation.
+We as contributors, leaders, and maintainers pledge to make participation in our community a welcoming, respectful, and harassment-free experience for everyone, regardless of age, body size, neurodiversity, disability (visible or invisible), ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, political affiliation, or sexual orientation.
 This includes a commitment to accessibility and inclusivity for those with varied communication styles and needs.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.